reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

   }
 ...
 ```
 Here we first update the `searchsuggest` Index in step 1 and then perform a search on multiple fields - name and description.
+We also specify `Fuzzyiness.AUTO` to search for closely matching text to account for spelling errors.

 ## Fetching Suggestions with Wild-card Search
 Next, we build the autocomplete function for the search textbox.
 When we type into the search text field, we will fetch suggestions by performing a wild card search with the characters entered in the search box.